Calling All Night Owls: 14 Jobs for People Who Like to Stay Up Late

 If you like driving nice cars and don’t mind dressing a little fancy, then limo driving might be the gig for you.
 You’ll need a good driving record and a flexible schedule – including the night shift in most cases.

-And according to Zip Recruiter, you can expect to pull in about $39,000, on average, per year as a limo driver.
+And according to Indeed, you can expect to pull in about $22 per hour as a limo driver.

 Depending on the employer, you may or may not need additional schooling to get a baking job.
 A nicer restaurant, working as a pastry chef, might require a culinary degree.
 But you probably won’t need that at a smaller, local place or larger grocery store.